 A native of Puerto Rico, Phillip A. Escoriaza’s bilingual, nationwide practice serves community health centers, non-profit organizations, municipalities, local government agencies, educational institutions, and other federal grantees, helping them to achieve their full potential.

 An attorney for more than 25 years, as well as a TV and radio news commentator, university professor, and public servant in both the executive and legislative branches of Puerto Rico’s government, Mr. Escoriaza taps into each of these unique experiences to deliver exceptional service to his clients.

 As General Counsel and Director of the Office of Legal Affairs at the University of Puerto Rico, Mr. Escoriaza was responsible for all legal matters impacting the University’s flagship Rio Piedras campus of 20,000 students and 5,000 employees.
 As a litigation attorney in Connecticut, Mr. Escoriaza handled domestic relations, personal injury and business matters in trial and appellate courts.
-He has also taught upper-level courses at Interamerican University of Puerto Rico, including United States Foreign Policy, International Relations, Environmental Law, Middle East Politics, Latin American Politics, Interamerican Relations, Developing Countries and Third World Politics, and International Conflicts and Collaboration.
+He has also taught upper-level courses at Interamerican University of Puerto Rico, including United States Foreign Policy, International Relations, Comparative Politics, Environmental Law, Middle East Politics, Latin American Politics, Interamerican Relations, Developing Countries and Third World Politics, and International Conflicts and Collaboration.

 Mr. Escoriaza is a familiar face to many in the Spanish-speaking market, providing legal and world news analysis for Telemundo (NBCUniversal) nationwide broadcasts.
 In Puerto Rico, he appeared regularly on radio broadcasts as well as Univision’s nightly prime time television show, “Los Seis de la Tarde.”